-Paballong has been fully equipped since 2007 and now has a staff complement of 35 who provide voluntary counselling and testing (VCT), antiretroviral therapy (ART), and the treatment of opportunistic diseases, including tuberculosis (TB), with the training and using the guidelines of the Ministry of Health & Social Welfare.
+Paballong has been fully equipped since 2007 and now has a staff complement of 46 who provide voluntary counselling and testing (VCT), antiretroviral therapy (ART), and the treatment of opportunistic diseases, including tuberculosis (TB), with the training and using the guidelines of the Ministry of Health & Social Welfare.
 Since 2008 all services have been provided for free.

-To date the Centre has received 60,934 visits by 6,357 clients, of whom 1,817 are on ART.
+To date the Centre has received 74,394 visits by 7,418 clients, of whom 2,247 are on ART.
 Many patients, especially those on ART, visited several times.
-The Centre has tested the HIV status of 4,253 people, performed Voluntary Medical Circumcision on 190 men, and provided 21,831 treatments for opportunistic diseases.
-Free lunches have been provided to 48,249 people, both patients and care-givers.
-In addition, the Centre offered PMTCT (prevention of mother to child transmission), ante / post-natal care and family planning programmes to 5,172 clients.
+The Centre has tested the HIV status of 5,259 people, performed Voluntary Medical Circumcision on 208 men, and provided 22,386 treatments for opportunistic diseases.
+Free lunches have been provided to 61,077 people, both patients and care-givers.
+In addition, the Centre offered PMTCT (prevention of mother to child transmission), ante / post-natal care and family planning programmes to 7,134 clients.

 Paballong has moved on enormously from its original aim: while meeting the needs of HIV and AIDS patients and their caregivers is still the primary purpose of the Centre, substantial efforts have been made to use the Centre in other ways including to improve socio-economic opportunities for local communities.

 The second project has been that of Paballong’s Youth Centre.
 Towards the end of 2013 work started on refurbishing another old building on the commercial site, using funds donated by the German Embassy and Paballong Netherlands.
 The Youth Centre was officially opened on 25th October 2014 by the Area Chief, Mr Mathealira Masupha, representatives from the German Embassy and the Government’s Ministry of Gender, Sports and Recreation, Paballong’s Patron in Lesotho Dr Timothy Thehane, and local dignatories, teachers and staff.
 You can see below how the ruin has been completely rebuilt to create the new Youth Centre, and can view the Opening Ceremony below.

 The Centre has reached out to the surrounding communities by supporting village support groups; by sharing experiences and training with visitors and officials; by organising World AIDS Day celebrations; and by supporting income-generating cooperatives.
 The Centre is also a distribution centre for WFP.